Abhinaykotla/news-summarization-T5-Transformer/README.md

 ### Training the Model

-# Note :
-- Download the Data set from the following link: https://github.com/Abhinaykotla/news-summarization-T5-Transformer

 1. **Fine-Tuning T5 Transformer**: Use the `transformers-summarization-t5.ipynb` notebook to fine-tune the T5 model on the news summary dataset.
 2. **Training LSTM Model**: Use the `LSTM_model.ipynb` notebook to train the LSTM model for summarization.
 This notebook includes data preprocessing, model training, and validation steps.